zikai1/BayFit/README.md

-# BayFit
+# BayFit (TPAMI 2024)
-This repository contains our official implementation of _A Bayesian Approach Toward Robust and Multidimensional Ellipsoid Fitting_.
+This repository contains our official implementation of _A Bayesian Approach Toward Robust and Multidimensional Ellipsoid Fitting_, which has been accepted by TPAMI 2024.
 ## 1. Motivation
 -----------------------